 Getting Around Washington, D.C.

 With three major airports, six Metrorail lines, three commuter rail services, nine intercity bus lines, and 350 Metrobus routes, there are never-ending options to getting around Washington, D.C.
 Public transportation is encouraged, but street and garage parking is available for those who choose to commute via car, although parking tends to fill up quickly.
 Car rentals, care shares, and taxis are always available.

-Employees will find the heart of most neighborhoods very easy to navigate on foot.
+Thankfully, employees will find the heart of most neighborhoods very easy to navigate on foot.
 The D.C. area is very bike friendly, with off-street trails and on-street bike routes all around the city and more than 350 Capital Bikeshare stations.
 D.C., Alexandria, Arlington, Bethesda, and Silver Spring are all rated as extremely walkable by WalkScore.
 Washington, D.C. is rated as the 7th most walkable US city, and Dupont Circle, U-Street, and Downtown-Chinatown are considered the most walkable areas.